warewulf/warewulf-web-old/docs/enchiridion/nodeconfig.md

 ### Node Names

-For small clusters, you can use simple names (e.g. `n0000`) but for larger, more complicated clusters that are compromised of multiple clusters and roles, it is highly recommended to use node names that include a cluster descriptor.
+For small clusters, you can use simple names (e.g. `n0000`); but for larger, more complicated clusters that are comprised of multiple clusters and roles it is highly recommended to use node names that include a cluster descriptor.
 In Warewulf, this is generally done by using a domain name (e.g. `n0000.cluster01`).
 Warewulf will automatically assume that the domain is the equivalent of the cluster